Language

 Convert Foot-pound force to Inch-pound force instantly.
 Quick and accurate torque conversion for automotive, engineering, and mechanical applications.

-What is Foot Pounds to Inch Pounds Converter?
+What Is the Foot Pounds to Inch Pounds Converter?

-This tool converts Foot-pound force (ft·lbf) to Inch-pound force (in·lbf) quickly and accurately.
-Whether you're working with bolt torque specifications, engine specs, or mechanical calculations, this converter provides instant results.
+This tool converts Foot-pound force (ft·lbf) to Inch-pound force (in·lbf) instantly and accurately.
+Whether you are reading bolt torque specifications, engine specs, or mechanical calculations, it delivers the result the moment you type — no convert button required.

 Understanding the Units

-Foot-pound force (ft·lbf): Standard US/Imperial torque unit.
-Equal to 1.3558 N·m.
-Widely used in American automotive industry for bolt torque specifications.
+Standard US/Imperial torque unit, equal to 1.3558 N·m.
+Widely used in the American automotive industry for bolt torque specifications.

-Inch-pound force (in·lbf): US/Imperial unit for smaller torque values.
-Equal to 0.1130 N·m.
+US/Imperial unit for smaller torque values, equal to 0.1130 N·m.
 Common for small fasteners and precision assembly.

 Who Uses This Conversion?

-• Automotive technicians: Converting bolt torque specs between metric and imperial
+• Automotive technicians — converting bolt torque specs between imperial scales

-• DIY mechanics: Following torque specifications from manuals
+• DIY mechanics — following torque specifications from service manuals

-• Students: Learning about torque unit conversions in physics
+• Students — learning torque unit conversions in physics

-Converting Foot Pounds to Inch Pounds takes just seconds:
+How to Convert Foot Pounds to Inch Pounds

 Reverse Conversion

-Need to convert Inch Pounds to Foot Pounds instead?
-Simply click the swap button (↔) to reverse the conversion direction, or type in the Inch Pounds field directly.
+Need to go from Inch Pounds back to Foot Pounds instead?
+Click the swap button (↔) to reverse the direction, or simply type into the Inch Pounds field directly.

 Features